 Choosing between supastarter and Divjoy?
-We've compared both boilerplates across pricing, features, tech stack, and more. supastarter is $99 cheaper, but pricing isn't everything.
+We've compared both boilerplates across pricing, features, tech stack, and more.
+Divjoy is $150 cheaper, but pricing isn't everything.
 Let's dive into the details.

 Production-ready SaaS app templates for NextJS, Nuxt or SvelteKit, complete with essential features like auth, i18n, and billing.